 Mike regularly handles cases before the Montgomery County Circuit Court and the District of Columbia Superior Court, as well as other state and federal courts in the Washington, DC area.
-He also has successfully litigated before the Maryland Court of Special Appeals and the Montgomery County Board of Appeals.
+He has also successfully litigated before the Maryland Court of Special Appeals and the Montgomery County Board of Appeals.
 In addition, he effectively uses mediation to avoid (or minimize) litigation to serve clients’ best interests.

 Real Estate Litigation

-Property owners, developers, landlords, tenants, community associations, and restaurants turn to Mike when there is a dispute involving leases, sales contracts, land use, or community living issues like easements or restrictive covenants.
+Property owners, developers, landlords, tenants, community associations, and restaurants turn to Mike when there is a dispute involving leases, contracts, land use, or community living issues like easements or restrictive covenants.

 Pro bono work is an integral part of Mike’s practice.
 Mike coordinates Lerch Early's pro bono efforts, and both the bar and the media have recognized him for his leadership in assisting indigent clients.